- 2 Bedrooms

 - Hotel resort

 Suite consist of living, dining and kitchen area that is entirely equipped with a dishwasher.
 Room comes with washer and dryer in the room.
-Room has balcony with a charming view of the ocean.
+Room has balcony with a impressive view of the ocean.
 Must see!!
 6 ocean front pools, 2 lazy rivers and 10 hot tubs.
 Restaurant, ice cream and coffee bar, and tiki bar on site.

 About the Area